 Are you an alum of the Quaker Valley High School Marching Band?
 Click here to reconnect with other band members, share stories, and keep up with the current band by joining our QVHS Marching Band Alumni Page on Facebook.

-“It is our mission as the Quaker Valley High School Marching Band to enthusiastically and consistently strive for the utmost effort from everyone in creating an ever-higher standard of Musicianship.
+“It is our mission as the Quaker Valley Marching Band to enthusiastically and consistently strive to bring forth the utmost effort from everyone in creating an ever-higher standard of Musicianship.
 We achieve this by fostering a welcoming, helpful atmosphere of self-motivation, respect and pride.
 We have pride in ourselves, our band, our school and our community.”

-The “Pride of Quaker Valley” High School Marching Band is the most visible musical ensemble at the High School level, and a catalyst for school spirit throughout the community.
+The “Pride of Quaker Valley” Marching Band is the most visible musical ensemble at the High School level, and a catalyst for school spirit throughout the community.
 This organization performs at all home and away football games, and several local parades and other events throughout the year.
 Any student in grades 9-12 may participate as an instrumentalist or in the Guard, with prerequisites being prior participation or approval of the Band Director.
-Band camp takes place on the campus of Quaker Valley Middle School in the first week of August, with pre-camp rehearsals evenings in the week prior.
+As of the 2022-23 season, students in grade 8 also have paths to membership.
+Band camp takes place on the campus of Quaker Valley Middle School late July or early August, with brief preliminary pre-camp rehearsals held in the weeks prior.

 The Quaker Valley High School Band program has a very diverse and rich history.
 In 1956, schools in Sewickley and Leetsdale merged to form the Quaker Valley School District.
 Dr. George V. Bedison (in whose memory a band award is given every year) was the first superintendent, and Mr. Joseph Helinski was the first Quaker Valley High School band director.
 The students in the Sewickley and Leetsdale bands were apprehensive about having to form a single band as they had previously been rivals.
 As a result, most band members dropped out and left Mr. Helinski with the formidable task of starting the program from scratch with the help of just 20 students.
 However, this small 20-member concert band would quickly grow back into a 75-member concert band by the end of 1958.
 The first Quaker Valley High School Marching Band was very informal and wore the red and blue Sewickley High uniforms in the 1956-57 school year.
 For a couple of years afterward, the band simply wore a white-collared shirt or white sweater with black dress slacks.
 In 1960, Mr. Helinski (with guidance from Dr. Bedison and the art department) purchased one of QVMB’s legendary trademarks–the Quaker uniform.
 This would be the look of the Quaker Valley Marching Band for the next three and a half decades.